 One of the most popular recipes I’ve shared at gluten free food expos is my gluten free baguette.
 It draws a crowd every time.
 The smell of fresh-baked yeast bread, the gorgeous crust, the crunch on the outside with the pillowy soft centers … I haven’t met anyone yet (gluten free or not!) who didn’t think this gluten free baguette was incredible.

-There are a couple of secrets I’ll share with you about getting this bread just right.
+There are a couple of secrets I’ll share with you about getting this gluten free French Bread just right.

 One is to use my gfJules™ Pizza Crust Mix.
 I know it sounds crazy but it’s a no-fail, so-easy-you-could-make-it-every-night critical ingredient.
 I’ve given you a scratch recipe to use with my flour if you’d prefer to make it without the herbs that flavor my pizza crust mix, but you must use my gfJules™ flour and either milk powder or almond meal, as noted.
 Both ingredients are essential to achieving the crunchy crust with the soft centers.
 (This recipe is easily doubled, by the way, just use the whole canister of my gfJules™ Pizza Crust Mix and have enough to share!)

 Unless you have an industrial spritzing oven for baguettes, another key is hand spritzing with water.
 You need a clean spray bottle and you need to spritz, spritz, spritz if you want your baguette to be crunchy.
 If you’d prefer to make a softer Italian Bread loaf, don’t spritz, and cover the bread during the second half of the bake time with foil to keep it soft all the way through.